Welcome.

 The image pixelates as the child walks away, swinging the roots beside her.
 The recordings shrink and shift and grow, pixels painting the arc with images from The Great and Terrible Alignment.
 Gasps and cheers come from The Engaged in the stands.
 The shot returns to the triumphal arc just as everything goes dark and quiet.

 A spotlight falls on a man walking across the arena.
-It is the Technologist Meme Man.
+It is The Meme Man.
 Standing before the arch, he begins the Techno-Optimist call and response.
 The responds reverently.

-The Technologist Meme Man: We had a problem of starvation,
+The Meme Man: We had a problem of starvation,

 The Engaged: so you invented the Green Revolution.

-The Technologist Meme Man: We had a problem of darkness,
+The Meme Man: We had a problem of darkness,

 The Engaged: so you invented electric lighting.

-The Technologist Meme Man: We had a problem of cold,
+The Meme Man: We had a problem of cold,

 The Engaged: so you invented indoor heating.

-The Technologist Meme Man: We had a problem of heat,
+The Meme Man: We had a problem of heat,

 The Engaged: so you invented air conditioning.

-The Technologist Meme Man: We had a problem of isolation,
+The Meme Man: We had a problem of isolation,

 The Engaged: so you invented the Internet.

-The Technologist Meme Man: We had a problem of pandemics,
+The Meme Man: We have a problem of poverty,

-The Engaged: so you invent technology to create abundance.
+The Engaged: And so in your grace you invented technology to show us the way.

 As the crowd shouts its last response, the pulvinar is illuminated by drones.
 Seven men sit in the light.